Josh Lowe Player Props: Rays vs. Dodgers

 Josh Lowe At The Plate

-- Lowe has had at least one RBI in 50.0% of his games this season (20 of 40), with two or more RBI eight times (20.0%).
-He has also accounted for three or more of his team's runs in four contests.
+- In 50.0% of his games this year, Lowe has picked up at least one RBI.
+In eight of those games (19.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.

-- He has scored in 21 games this year, with multiple runs six times.
+- He has scored in 21 of 42 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.